+7.2.3.4.
+Employment Trends

-7.1.3.4.
-Employment Trends.
-Within Illinois, Region I is expected to increase jobs faster than other parts of the state.
-Overall, jobs in Illinois are forecast to grow by 1.5 million over the forecast period from 8 million jobs to 9.5 million.
+Within Illinois, Region 1 is expected to increase jobs faster than other parts of the state.
+Overall, jobs in Illinois are forecast to grow by 1.5 million over the forecast period from 8 million jobs to 9.5 million, even though the population is forecasted to growth by one million.
 By 2039, Region 1 will support 6.8 million of the 9.5 million jobs in the state